-First of all, your body and it’s muscles are meant to work as one unit.
+First of all, your body and muscles are meant to work as one unit.

-For example, when you’re standing up and lifting something over your head, like an overhead press, the lower back is pulled in to help support and stabilize the movement.
-So the lower back strengthens along with your shoulders.
+For example, when you’re standing up and lifting something over your head, like an overhead barbell shoulder press, the lower back is pulled in to help support and stabilize the movement.

-Most people, due to poor posture and lifestyle habits, have very weak core and lower back strength.
+Most people, due to poor posture and lifestyle habits, have very weak core strength and lack lower back strength.

-Even if you’re a bodybuilder training mainly for size, you can really build good mass in the posterior chain (which are the muscles on the back of your body) with standing lifts.
+Even if you’re a bodybuilder training mainly for size, you can really build good mass in the posterior chain, a.k.a. the muscles on the back of your body, with standing lifts.

-Work with a professional and FIX the problem!
+In other words, work with a professional and fix the problem.

 Erase “can’t” out of your vocabulary.

-They burn the most calories, induce the greatest fat burning hormonal response, and maximize the afterburn effect, where you burn even more calories while you sleep’¦you know I have a full 12 week program that creates that exact hyper calorie burning response in your body right’¦click here.
+You know I have a full 6 week workout program that creates that exact hyper calorie burning response in your body right?

 Lastly, trained professionals can also recommend alternative exercises that are just as effective as squats and deadlifts, but easier on the lower back.

-An alternative to regular barbell squats would be using a Safety Squat Bar.
+An alternative to regular barbell back squats would be using a Safety Squat Bar.